wp-plugins/atcontent/readme.txt

 == Upgrade notice ==

-* Brand new plugin interface!
+* Connect the whole blog to AtContent.